storj/docs/app/(docs)/node/faq/why-not-pay-in-fiat/page.md

 Another problem is that sending international wire transfers is usually very slow and frequently involves very costly transaction fees.
 Even after paying the high fees, the transfer may still fail, get lost or be rejected.

-In the case of STORJ tokens, we are not faced with the above mentioned problems in most cases (you would need to consult with a local attorney and your tax office regarding any local legal requirements around cryptocurrencies, we do not guarantee that receiving tokens is allowed in your country).
+Paying in USDC avoids most of these problems while keeping the value of your payout in US dollars.
+USDC is a stablecoin designed to hold a value of one US dollar, so your payout is not exposed to the price swings of other cryptocurrencies.
+You would need to consult with a local attorney and your tax office regarding any local legal requirements around cryptocurrencies.
+We do not guarantee that receiving USDC is allowed in your country.

-Also, the STORJ tokens you earn for sharing your hard drive and bandwidth can be used to pay for our Storj DCS service to store your files in our decentralized end-to-end encrypted S3 compatible cloud storage.
+The USDC you earn for sharing your hard drive and bandwidth can also be used to pay for Storj storage for your own files.